boxnwhiskr/gbscli/README.md

 ### Services, experiments, and goals

 A `service` represents a website or an app.
-Single account may have one or more services.
+A single account may have one or more services.
 To see registered services run the following command:

     gbs service list

 If you've just created new account, the command will show an empty list.

 Each service may contain zero or more `experiment`s and `goal`s.
-Each `experiment` represents independent A/B test session and each `goal` represents goals or objectives of the service such as new customer acquisition, purchase completion, or reach to the target page.
+Each `experiment` represents independent A/B test session, and each `goal` represents goals or objectives of the service such as new customer acquisition, purchase completion, or reach to the target page.